hoangsonww/The-MovieVerse-Database/MovieVerse-Frontend/README.md

 ### Tests Directory - `tests`

-The tests directory contains a collection of test scripts for the MovieVerse application.
+The tests directory contains a collection of test scripts and suites for the `MovieVerse` application.
 These tests are designed to ensure that the app's functionality is working as expected and to identify any potential issues or bugs.

 - `apiTests.js`: Tests for the API functionality
 - `chatbotInteractionTests.js`: Tests for the chatbot interaction